4 week Sri Lanka itinerary: Ultimate travel guide for 2024

 Make sure to wear proper walking shoes for the trek and take plenty of water.

-Also, be careful when scrambling around on the final ascent the top.
-You don’t want to lose your footing at this point right?
+Also, be careful when scrambling around on the final ascent to the top.
+You don’t want to lose your footing at this point, right?

 Ravana falls

-Ravana falls is gorgeous, 3 tier cascading waterfall that is one of widest falls in Sri Lanka.
-You can negotiate for a return tuk-tuk ride there from Ella for a few hundred rupees.
+Ravana Falls is a gorgeous, 3-tier cascading waterfall that is one of the widest falls in Sri Lanka.
+You can negotiate for a return tuk-tuk ride from Ella for a few hundred rupees.

 Sri Lanka itinerary | 4 week travel guide

-The falls are a part of the Ravana Ella Wildlife Sanctuary and there are plenty of cheeky monkies hanging around the falls.
+The falls are part of the Ravana Ella Wildlife Sanctuary, and there are plenty of cheeky monkies around them.

 There are a few stands around the falls selling king coconuts and snacks if you get hungry?